GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline/readme.md

-# Installing Tekton pipeline ta-liberty-pipeline
+# Installing Tekton pipeline `ta-liberty-pipeline`

 ## Steps

-1. Download this source code of this repo.
+1. Download the source code of this repo.

 2. Open the command prompt and get into `install` folder.